 The more I thought about it, the more it seemed to me that my novel was a paradigmatic limerent novel.
 Poor Dave is wedded to the idea of being in love with his LO Sophie, but she’s completely the wrong person for him, they have nothing in common and she’s already attached.
 And then it occurred to me that my first novel, The Empire of Lights, was also a limerent novel: the protagonist of that book is in love with a fantasy woman he only ever meets, except for a single casual encounter, in his lucid dreams.
 And I began to think that maybe limerence had been the subject or central theme of my writing all along, it was just that I didn’t know it.

 Then my thoughts turned to other limerent novels.
-What were the canonical ones?
+What were the canonical limerent works, the seminal works?
 Somerset Maugham’s Of Human Bondage perhaps, about a young man’s obsessive, masochistic love for a woman who has no affection for him.
 Or The Great Gatsby?
-After all, Gatsby’s heroic fantasy of stealing Daisy from her husband by transforming himself from James Gatz to Jay Gatsby could hardly be more limerent.
+After all, Gatsby’s heroic fantasy of stealing Daisy Buchanan from her husband by transforming himself from James Gatz to Jay Gatsby could hardly be more limerent.

 But something was niggling me.
-If it was so easy to see limerence everywhere, might that not mean that it wasn’t actually something new, just something old by a new name?
+If it was so easy to see limerence everywhere, might that not mean that it wasn’t actually something new, just something old wearing new clothes?
 And so I ended up back at my original point of view, which was that limerence is no more than a fancy, erudite-sounding way of talking about unrequited love or infatuation.
-Despite all that, if I was back doing the job I used to do, as a lexicographer, ‘limerence’ and ‘limerent’ would definitely be on my list of new words for the next edition.
+Despite all that, if I was back doing the job I used to do, as a dictionary editor, I would certainly be adding ‘limerence’ and ‘limerent’ as new words to the next edition.